Cadbury Barn Trust logo

 But, as Cadbury Trustee Peter Douglas-Osborne argues in an article for the Birmingham Post, George’s legacy probably shaped the design of modern cities across the world.
 The Garden City Movement was thought to have started in 1903 with the building of Letchworth in Hertfordshire.
 However, Peter’s research shows that the Garden City Movement drew heavily on the principles George used to build the Bournville estate which started in 1879.
 George was a modest man who refused a Lordship and an honorary degree from the University of Birmingham and it comes as no surprise that he did not take credit for a movement that clearly was inspired by his own work in to create our Bournville.

 The Trust ran its first Summer Activity Programme this year.
 We put on a range of activities for all ages and had over 320 attendees.
 Foraging, Tree Identification, Forest School sessions for under 5s, Art for Adults and Yoga were all well attended.
-Of course, the great summer weather helped but everyone enjoyed the sessions and the park.
 Thanks go to the Celebrating Communities Fund that provided the funding for the sessions.

 A step closer to getting a community centre in the park